 A smart way to see how your prospects will react to first-year discounts is to start out small and test a few scenarios.

 Split your prospect pool and offer two different discount amounts head-to-head against a full-price offer.
 Then you’ll know how much of an increase you get at each price point.
-And don’t forget the part about fully onboarding and engaging your members in that first year (regardless of whether they received a discount or not).
-You can never love a first-year member too much.
+And don’t forget the part about fully onboarding and engaging your new friends in that first year (regardless of whether they received a discount or not).
+You can never love a first-year customer too much.
 You’ll reap the rewards of better renewal rates when the time comes for them to pull out their checkbooks again.